LIKHITH-M/Dump/README.md

 # College-dump

-A repository which contains all the codes of all the curriculum related programs which saves u a lot of time .
+It saves a lot of time !

 Ignore /CTF